logo

 No bed like Mom

-The 6-month-old baby kept firmly attached to his mother’s side for support even after surgery, including all the follow up treatments needed to ensure a full recovery.
+The 6-month-old baby remained firmly attached to his mother’s side for support even after surgery, including all the follow-up treatments needed to ensure a full recovery.

 Phantom in his special pouch

-"Phantom is with Lizzy during her procedures and check ups to ensure neither mum nor bub get stressed out," the hospital said.
+"Phantom is with Lizzy during her procedures and check-ups to ensure neither mum nor bub gets stressed out," the hospital said.
 "Similarly, Phantom is in a 'pouch' during weighing to ensure he feels safe and protected while away from mum."

 Their care led to a full recovery